codr7/alisp/README.md

 [Int]
 ```

-Bindings may be removed from the current scope using `unbind`.
+Bindings may be removed using `unbind`.

 ```
   +